sourcenetwork/defradb/README.md

 }
 ```

-Submitting a request can be done via a GraphQL client, or using:
+Submit a request via a GraphQL client, or using:

 ```
 defradb client query 'text of query'
 ```

-This will respond with:
+It will respond:
 ```json
 {
   "data": [